ClaudiaInSweden/visit-jarbo/README.md

 ### Footer

 The footer area contains links to relevant social media sites (Facebook, X (Twitter), and Instagram) to encourage users to keep connected.
 The icons include alterntive text to provide relevant information when screen readers are used.
 All links open in a new tab to allow easy navigation for the user.

 ### Future Features

 While the current version is fully functional, there are a some ideas for future development:

 - Include map and directions
 - Add more information about the location
-- Add Review connectivity (Tripadvisor, Google, or similar)
+- Add customer review connectivity (Tripadvisor, Google, or similar)
 - Add accommodation information & booking possibility
 - Add more service providers
 - Add livecam view & live weather conditions

 ## Testing

 ### Validator Testing

 #### HTML

 No errors were returned when passing through the [W3C Markup validator](https://validator.w3.org/).

 #### CSS

 No errors were found when passing through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) validator

 ## Browser Testing

 Functionality, links, layout and responsiveness was tested with following browsers without any issues:

 - Microsoft Edge Version 117.0.2045.47